Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

 careful and comprehensive ablations of the image encoder, the vision language connector, and various pre-training data choices, we identified several crucial design lessons.
-For example, we demonstrate that for large-scale multimodal pre-training using a careful mix of image-caption, interleaved image-text, and text-only data is crucial for achieving stateof-the-art (SOTA) few-shot results across multiple benchmarks, compared to other published multimodal pre-training results.
+For example, we demonstrate that for large-scale multimodal pre-training using a careful mix of image-caption, interleaved image-text, and text-only data is crucial for achieving state-of-the-art (SOTA) few-shot results across multiple benchmarks, compared to other published multimodal pre-training results.
 Further, we show that the image encoder together with image resolution and the image token count has substantial impact, while the vision-language connector design is of comparatively negligible importance

 ## Paper: On the Hidden Mystery of OCR in Large Multimodal Models [[7]](#7)